 Philanthropy is a powerful force for social change, and individual donors direct the overwhelming majority of dollars given away each year in our country.
-Yet for all donors, there is always an opportunity to refine, learn, and transform how we give in order to support even greater results.
-Knowing this, the Impact-Driven Philanthropy Collaborative (IDPC) promotes thoughtful and intentional giving practices, by convening representatives from the donor support ecosystem to strengthen the overall field.
+Yet for all donors, there is always an opportunity to refine, learn, and transform how to give in order to support even greater results.
+Knowing this, the Impact-Driven Philanthropy Collaborative (IDPC) promotes thoughtful and intentional giving practices by convening representatives from the donor support ecosystem to strengthen the overall field.
 The Collaborative’s efforts focus on influencing donors in the top 5 percent of wealth holders, where giving has become increasingly concentrated.
 Though participation in giving is strong in this segment, the ways people are giving are not yet resulting in meaningful change on issues and in communities.

-Emerging from a vision launched by Jeff and Tricia Raikes in 2015, the IDPC started as a small group of funders held together by the shared belief that, while there is no one-size-fits-all model for social change, there are broad reaching, guiding principles than can lead to more impactful giving.
-As the Collaborative expanded to include more stakeholders and diverse voices, the values of the collaborative took shape in the form of a dynamic set of Principles and Practices that reflect how we hope more donors will give and also ground us as a group.
+Emerging from a vision launched by Jeff and Tricia Raikes in 2015, the IDPC started as a small group of funders held together by the shared belief that, while there is no one-size-fits-all model for social change, there are broad-reaching, guiding principles than can lead to more impactful giving.
+As the Collaborative expanded to include more stakeholders and diverse voices, the values of the collaborative took shape in the form of a dynamic set of Principles and Practices that reflect how we hope more donors will give and ground us as a group.

-This multi-stakeholder collaborative shares ambitions to influence donors to give more, give smarter and address systemic inequities.
+This multi-stakeholder collaborative shares ambitions to influence donors to give more, give smarter, and address systemic inequities.
 Through a joint visioning process, members identified five potential levers to influence change:

-- Market segmentation: Working together to access and build better data on donors, where they are and how to reach them.
+- Market segmentation: Working together to access and build better data on donors, where they are, and how to reach them.

-- On Ramp: Collective action to better prepare wealth advisors, family office staff, attorneys, accountants and others to make more efficient and effective matches for their clients with the donor support ecosystem.
+- On Ramp: Collective action to better prepare wealth advisors, family office staff, attorneys, accountants, and others to make more efficient and effective matches for their clients with the donor support ecosystem.

-- Peer Influencer: A collective campaign to build and leverage a diverse cohort of donors who represent varying faces, archetypes and stages in the donor journey as peer influencers and role models who can draw others in to the donor support ecosystem.
+- Peer Influencer: A collective campaign to build and leverage a diverse cohort of donors who represent varying faces, archetypes, and stages in the donor journey as peer influencers and role models who can draw others into the donor support ecosystem.

-- Infrastructure Reset: Influencing other, existing infrastructure organizations that currently serve philanthropy to increase their awareness of, and attention to the unique needs of individual donors (vs. philanthropy staff).
+- Infrastructure Reset: Influencing other, existing infrastructure organizations that currently serve philanthropy to increase their awareness of, and attention to, the unique needs of individual donors (vs. philanthropy staff).

-Influencing donor behavior is an ambitious quest.
+Influencing donor behavior is an ambitious goal.
 Joining forces with others allows us to achieve greater impact than we could on our own—forming crucial partnerships to strengthen the donor support ecosystem, making it more visible, stronger, and more accessible to donors, with the goal of influencing more donors to give in ways more likely to make a difference.

 Current IDPC Member Organizations:

-The Bill & Melinda Gates Foundation
+The Bill & Melinda Gates Foundation, Philanthropic Partnerships

 Donors of Color Network

-Community National Center for Family Philanthropy
+National Center for Family Philanthropy

 Rockefeller Philanthropy Advisors